BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 However, if this file is imported as a module into another program, the `__main__` code is not executed.

-Something that's a little surprising at first is that while in C++ or Java you declare object level fields outside of the methods, you do not declare them in Python.
-To create an object field, you just name it - using `self`---inside of one of the methods (usually in the constructor, but not always), and space is created when that method is run.
+In C++ or Java you declare object level fields inside the class body but outside of the methods.
+Something that's a little surprising at first is that you do not declare them this way in Python.
+To create an object field, you just name it---using `self`---inside one of the methods (usually in the constructor, but not always), and space is created when that method is run.
 This seems a little strange coming from C++ or Java where you must decide ahead of time how much space your object is going to occupy, but it turns out to be a very flexible way to program.
 If you declare fields using the C++/Java style, they implicitly become class level fields (similar to the static fields in C++/Java)

 ### Inheritance